-Technology is completely revolutionizing the way we work.
-There are so many advantages on the opposite side of moving from a analogue to a digital workplace, that the effort to do so is definitely worth it.
+Technology is completely revolutionising the way we work.
+There are so many advantages on the opposite side of moving from an analogue to a digital workplace, that the effort to do so is definitely worth it.
 Some of these include creating a happier more productive workforce, being able to access talent anywhere in the world, being able to reduce or in some cases eliminate the need for office space.

 However, the path to these benefits doesn’t come without hurdles that need to be crossed.
 Here are three.

 This is the easier of the hurdles but a hurdle none the less.
 It requires creative thinking to take the plethora of tools now available and design a workplace that dramatically improves current workflows and creates a great employee digital work experience, enabling an unobstructed flow of communication and information.
 Each tool, whether it be the virtual document collaboration you decide on, or the real-time chat application, or what video technology you use for one-on-one or for larger all-hands meetings, has to match the desired outcomes.
 The tools must replicate and improve on the face-to-face interactions considered normal for those in a co-located building.

 Certain workplace cultures are not a fit for agile, flexible and remote working.
 If a leadership team has difficulty trusting those they employ to get their jobs done regardless of where they may find themselves physically, or if a physical presence in an office is a measure of productivity instead of results, then unlocking the full potential of a digital workplace becomes very unlikely.
 Organisations that have developed a “results only work environments” fare better.

 Virtual Work Skills